lmcai/Papilionoideae_phylogenomics/4_HISSE_BAMM/README.md

 https://roszenil.github.io/portfolio/SSBworkshop/ For model comparison.

-To implement this test, use the script in `HiSSE.R`.
+To implement this test, use the script in `macroevolution_hypo_test.R`.
 The reference phylogeny is provided in `legume_matK.BEAST_treePL.tre` and the trait matrix is `HISSE.csv`.
 Notably, the following criteria can be used to evaluate hypotheses using AIC values.

 * If ΔAIC < 2, then there is substantial support for the model with the lower AIC score.
 * If 2 < ΔAIC < 6, then there is less support for the model with the higher AIC score.